Tejasvi Surya: Early and personal life

-Lakya Suryanarayana Tejasvi Surya was born on 16 November 1990 into a political family in Bangalore, Karnataka.
-His father is the former Joint Commissioner of Excise, L. A. Suryanarayana, while his uncle is the three-time MLA from Basavanagudi constituency, L. A. Ravi Subramanya.
-His mother is named Rama.
+Lakya Suryanarayana Tejasvi Surya was born on 16 November 1990 in Bangalore, Karnataka.
+He is the son of the former Joint Commissioner of Excise, L. A. Suryanarayana, and Rama, his mother.
+His uncle is the three-time MLA from Basavanagudi constituency, L. A. Ravi Subramanya.

-At the age of 9, Surya sold his paintings and donated the amount to the Army's Kargil fund while studying at the St. Paul's High School, Belgaum.
-He was then awarded the National Balashree Honour in 2001 while studying at Sri Kumaran Children's Home, Thyagarajanagar for Creative Scientific Innovation.
+At the age of 9, Surya sold his paintings and donated the proceedings to the Army's Kargil fund while studying at the St. Paul's High School, Belgaum.
+In 2001, while studying at the Sri Kumaran Children's Home, Thyagarajanagar, he received the National Balashree Honour for Creative Scientific Innovation.
 He later graduated from Bangalore Institute of Legal Studies with a Bachelor of Academic Law and an LLB.

-Surya is trained in Carnatic music and he owns an NGO called Arise India, which works in the area of school education.
+Surya is trained in Carnatic music.
+In 2008, he founded the NGO, Arise India, dedicated to school education initiatives.
 He has previously written for IndiaFacts.

+In 2024, he became the first Indian public representative to complete the Ironman challenge.

+He is married to Chennai-based classical singer, dancer and YouTuber Sivasri Skandaprasad, who is known for rendition of various scores including Kannada version of songs of Ponniyin Selvan Part 2.
+They got married on 6 March 2025.

 Political career

 Early years

 Surya was an active member of Akhil Bharatiya Vidyarthi Parishad (ABVP) and was even the General Secretary of Bharatiya Janata Yuva Morcha (BJYM).
 He had actively contributed to the Bharatiya Janata Party campaign for the 2014 Indian general election and in 2017 he helped organise the BJP's 'Mangalore Chalo' rally.
 He then led the Digital Communications Team of Karnataka BJP during the 2018 Karnataka Legislative Assembly election.
-As a lawyer, he had represented many BJP leaders like Mahesh Hegde (editor of Post-Card News), Pratap Simha (MP from Mysore) and had helped lawyer Ashok Haranhalli in defending corruption cases of B.S.
-Yeddyurappa.
-He has been mentored by R. Ashoka and V. Somanna, while his uncle, Ravi Subramanya, is a senior leader of the BJP and an MLA representing Basavanagudi.
+As a lawyer, he has represented many BJP leaders like Mahesh Hegde (editor of Post-Card News), Pratap Simha (MP from Mysore) and assisted senior advocate Ashok Haranhalli in defending B.S.
+Yeddyurappa against corruption cases.
+He has been mentored by R. Ashoka and V. Somanna.
+While his uncle, Ravi Subramanya, is a senior leader of the BJP and an MLA representing Basavanagudi, Surya maintains that his politics was never connected and remains unconnected with his uncle's.